-You probably think that a person from any U.S. state with say that they have the worst roads.
+Many people would argue that their state has the worst roads in the country.
 Aside from crazy drivers and constant stop-and-go traffic, many people get frustrated by the physical condition of the roads in their area.
 Pavement can be broken and cracked and potholes can pop up anywhere without warning.
 Sometimes roads can be so bumpy and uneven, you think your tire will pop off.

-According to the Federal Highway Administration (FHA), about 61% of the country’s highways are in fair to poor condition.
+About 10% of the country’s highways are in poor condition.
+Even more startling, 20% of roads in urban areas are in poor condition.
 Maintaining and improving road quality is a matter of priority and delegation of capital.
-An estimated $231 billion is spent every year to maintain our existing roadwork, but many people feel that the upkeep on their roads is not adequate.
-Taxpayer-funded highway capital is often spent on highway expansion rather than on the maintenance of roads.
+An estimated $231 billion is spent every year to maintain our existing roadwork, but many people feel that the upkeep of their roads is not adequate.
+While the average state spends 8% of its budget on roads, taxpayer-funded highway capital is often spent on highway expansion rather than on the maintenance of roads.
 Taxpayer-funded highway capital is not enough to cover necessary repairs.

 The nation’s infrastructure is a relatively common topic in political campaigns, especially in terms of better roads, funding, and creating jobs from infrastructure projects.
 The bipartisan Infrastructure Investment and Jobs Act was passed by Congress in November 2021.
 Among other benefits, the bill provides for the reauthorization of surface transportation programs.
 It also invests an additional $110 billion to repair roads and bridges and support transformational transportation projects.
 This work will help to add 1.5 million jobs to the U.S. workforce over the next ten years.